Updated: January 13, 2023

 Trusts are one of them, but they can be complicated and expensive to create and manage.
-In practical terms, using a trust to transfer assets only makes sense for the very rich.
-Although a trust avoids the probate process, it is usually not reason enough for most people to justify the cost of creating a formal trust.
-These methods are much easier and less expensive, some being free to do.
-Like a trust, these other methods avoid the probate process and protect your assets.
+In practical terms, using a trust to transfer assets makes the most sense for the very rich or those who live in a state with a low estate tax threshold.
+Although a trust avoids the probate process, protects assets from creditors, and allows you to control how your estate is used by your beneficiaries, this is usually not reason enough for most people to justify the cost of creating a formal trust.

 These documents must have specific legal language and comply with your state’s estate and homestead laws.
 When naming beneficiaries be sure to identify them by name, not their relationship to you.

 Payable or transfer on death accounts are a means for you and any co-owners to directly name one ormore beneficiaries without using your will by filling out paperwork from the institution containing the asset.
 If you have multiple beneficiaries, you can determine the amount or percentage each beneficiary receives.